 - East Timor

-Need a Sim Card when in Bali?
+Need a SIM card when in Bali?
 Traveloka has you covered.
-You can pick your 4G Sim Card up at arrival at Bali’s International Airport.
+You can pick up your Sim Card up at arrival at Bali’s International Airport.
 You can choose from a 5GB or 10GB with a 30-day active period.
 Click here to book.